 3. Understanding Your Needs

-Before selecting a preferred solution its important that you fully understand your specific requirements so that you can ensure that there is a functional match and that the system is capable of achieving immediate goals and also adapting as the organisation grows.
+Before selecting a preferred solution it is important to fully understand your specific requirements so that you can ensure there is a functional match and that the system is capable of achieving immediate goals and also adapting as the organisation grows.

 The following questions should be discussed internally and with any potential supplier:

 Consider where your data will reside and the financial and security implications.
-Expense Management Solutions can be provided as a hosted “Cloud” offering or can be configured to run on your own network.
+Expense Management Software can be provided as a hosted “Cloud” offering or can be configured to run on your own network.